-Microsoft, Windows, Windows NT®, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft and Windows are trademarks of Microsoft Corporation in the United States, other countries, or both.

 UNIX is a registered trademark of The Open Group in the United States and other countries.

 Other company, product or service names may be trademarks or service marks of others.